ritik168/netflix_sql_project2/README.md

 ## Overview
-#### This project involves a            comprehensive analysis of #### Netflix's movies and TV shows data using SQL.
+This project involves a            comprehensive analysis of Netflix's movies and TV shows data using SQL.
 The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and
+The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
-## conclusions.

 ## Objectives
-#### Analyze the distribution of content types (movies vs TV shows).
+.Analyze the distribution of content types (movies vs TV shows).
-#### Identify the most common ratings for movies and TV shows.
+.Identify the most common ratings for movies and TV shows.
-#### List and analyze content based on release years, countries, and durations.
+.List and analyze content based on release years,countries, and durations.
-#### Explore and categorize content based on specific criteria and keywords.
+.Explore and categorize content based on specific criteria and keywords.

 ## Dataset
-#### The data for this project is sourced from the Kaggle dataset:
+.The data for this project is sourced from the Kaggle dataset:

 ## Dataset Link: Movies Dataset
-#### Schema
+Schema
 ```
 DROP TABLE IF EXISTS netflix;
 CREATE TABLE netflix